Is Freshpet (FRPT) Too Good to Be True? A Comprehensive Analysis

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Freshpet Inc (FRPT, Financial).
-The stock, which is currently priced at $70.03, recorded a loss of 3.36% in a day and a 3-month increase of 13.42%.
-The stock's fair valuation, as indicated by its GF Value, is $145.37.
+The stock, currently priced at 64.87, recorded a gain of 2.37% in a day and a 3-month increase of 4.17%.
+The stock's fair valuation is $145.83, as indicated by its GF Value.

 Understanding GF Value

-- 1. Historical multiples (PE Ratio, PS Ratio, PB Ratio, and Price-to-Free-Cash-Flow) that the stock has traded at.
+- 1. Historical multiples (PE Ratio, PS Ratio, PB Ratio and Price-to-Free-Cash-Flow) at which the stock has traded.

 - 2. GuruFocus adjustment factor based on the company's past returns and growth.